 The purpose of rendering a molecular structure in a particular way is not to achieve "realism" (whatever that might be), but rather to convey useful information of some kind.
 Modern computer rendering software takes its basic data from various kinds of standard structural databases which are compiled either from experimental X-ray scattering data, or are calculated from theory.

-As was mentioned above, it is often desirable to show the "molecular surface"— the veil of negative charge that originates in the valence electrons of the atoms but which tends to be spread over the entire molecule to a distance that can significantly affect van der Waals interactions with neighboring molecules.
-It is often helpful to superimpose images representing the atoms within the molecule, scaled to their average covalent radii, and to draw the "bonding lines" expressing their connectivity.
+In this context, it is important to understand that the outer "surface" of a molecule is defined by the veil of negative charge that originates in the valence electrons of the atoms but which tends to be spread over the entire molecule to a distance that can significantly affect van der Waals interactions with neighboring molecules.

 Knowing the properties of molecular surfaces is vitally important to understanding any process that depends on one molecule remaining in physical contact with another.
 Catalysis is one example, but one of the main interests at the present time is biological signalling, in which a relatively small molecule binds to or "docks" with a receptor site on a much larger one, often a protein.
 Sophisticated molecular modeling software such as was used to produce these images is now a major tool in many areas of research biology.